-- 1. Place the display module in the mounting location. - 2.
-Using screws, secure the display module in position.

-3. Facing the rear of the system, connect the detachable extension Power and Input Comm cables to the mainframe.
+- 1. Mounting Feet - 5.
+Place the display module in the mounting location. - 6.
+Facing the rear of the system, connect the detachable extension Power and Input Comm cables to the mainframe.

 NOTE: The main power for the Altanium display module can only come from the mainframe Display Power connection.